How To Converse in Cloud

 • Modernizing your network infrastructure

-• Unlocking the power of cloud adjacent storage
+• Unlocking the power of cloud proximity

-• Enabling private AI
+• Enabling AI privacy and compliance

 Modernizing your network infrastructure

 One reason enterprises pursue network modernization is that traditional MPLS networks aren’t well suited to deliver multicloud connectivity.
-Many businesses still operate centralized hub-and-spoke network infrastructure, making it difficult to ensure proximity to different providers everywhere they might need cloud services.
+Many businesses still operate centralized network infrastructure, making it difficult to ensure proximity to different providers everywhere they might need cloud services.
 They can also experience inconsistent performance across multiple clouds, as well as unpredictable pricing.

-Unlocking the power of cloud adjacent storage
+Unlocking the power of cloud proximity

-To solve the hybrid multicloud data problem, you must ensure your data is close enough to move into the cloud when the need arises, while also avoiding the costs and complexity caused by storing data directly in the cloud.
-To put it simply, you need cloud adjacent storage.
-A cloud adjacent data architecture is built around a core storage environment made up of interconnected cloud adjacent regions.
-In each region, enterprises can access low-latency cloud on-ramps to move data into multiple clouds on demand.
-These cloud on-ramps can help you get the best results from hybrid multicloud without having to sacrifice control over your data.
+To solve the hybrid multicloud data problem, you must ensure your data is close enough to move into the cloud when the need arises, while also avoiding the costs and complexity of storing data directly in the cloud.
+To put it simply, you need a private data environment that you control, deployed in proximity to the cloud.

-Enabling private AI
+Enabling AI privacy and compliance

-Enterprises are rushing to capitalize on efficiencies and innovations enabled by AI, but they need a way to do that without placing their data at risk.
-Using public AI services creates the potential for unintended data leakage, as some companies found out the hard way during the early days of ChatGPT.[1]
-To avoid this risk, many of these enterprises are pursuing private AI, where they build their own AI models, host them inside a protected environment and train them using proprietary datasets.
+Using public AI services could lead to unintended data leakage, as some companies found out the hard way during the early days of ChatGPT.[1]
+To avoid this risk, many of these enterprises are pursuing a private approach to AI, where they train or fine-tune their own AI models, host them inside a protected environment and use only proprietary datasets for inference.

-Thanks to cloud on-ramps, you can incorporate public cloud services into your private AI strategy while still maintaining control over your AI datasets.
-This means that you can enjoy all the benefits of cloud services, including the ability to scale capacity quickly to keep up with the growing demands of AI workloads.
+Thanks to cloud on-ramps, you can incorporate public cloud services into your AI strategy while still maintaining control over your AI datasets.
+This means that you can enjoy all the benefits of cloud services, including the ability to scale capacity quickly to keep up with growing AI workloads.
 At the same time, since you don’t have to store data directly in the cloud, you can minimize the potential drawbacks of public cloud, including:

 • Performance and latency issues